Yul-1/Secure-File-Transfer/RUST/README.md

 ## Overview

-Secure File Transfer is a **bidirectional** secure file transfer system designed from the ground up with a "security-first" architecture.
-The project combines the speed of hardware-accelerated cryptography in Rust with the security and flexibility of Python, creating a robust solution for secure file transfer over untrusted networks.
+This is the **Rust implementation** of the Secure File Transfer system - leveraging Rust's memory safety guarantees and zero-cost abstractions for cryptographic operations on Linux/Unix platforms.

-**Current version: 1.8.0** - Complete support for upload, download, remote file listing, and proxy connectivity with enhanced cryptographic security.
+**Current version: 2.0.0** - Rust-accelerated cryptographic operations with memory safety guarantees.
+Complete support for upload, download, remote file listing, and proxy connectivity.

 ### Why Secure File Transfer?

 While established protocols like SCP and SFTP exist, Secure File Transfer serves as an in-depth study on implementing secure multi-layered software.
 The system implements advanced countermeasures against common vulnerabilities, offering a modern alternative with particular focus on memory security and resistance to sophisticated attacks.

-### Key Features v1.8.0
+### Key Features v2.0.0
 - **Secure upload** of files to the server
 - **Secure download** of files from the server
 - **Remote listing** to view available files